coenraadhuman/geeky/README.md

 - [AniChart](https://anichart.net/): great site for viewing the latest anime releases for the current season and past ones.
 - [Ars Technica](https://arstechnica.com/): is a website covering news and opinions in technology, science, politics, and society.
 - [ExtremeTech](https://www.extremetech.com/): is a technology weblog, launched in June 2001, which focuses on hardware, computer software, science and other technologies.
-- [Liliputing](http://liliputing.com/): Covering mobile tech news, tips and reviews with a focus on smartphones, tablets, notebook, and handheld computers as well as tiny desktop PCs.
+- [Liliputing](http://liliputing.com/): covering mobile tech news, tips and reviews with a focus on smartphones, tablets, notebook, and handheld computers as well as tiny desktop PCs.
 - [LinuxServer.io](https://www.linuxserver.io/): optimised, frequently updated community maintained container images.

 <a id="saas"></a>